ExpediaGroup/flyte-jira/README.md

     }
 ```
 #### Output
-This command can return either a `CreateTicket` event or a `CreateTicketFailure` event.
+This command can return either a `CreateIssue` event or a `CreateIssueFailure` event.
-##### CreatedTicket event
+##### CreatedIssue event
-This is the success event, it contains the id of the ticket and the url of the ticket along with the input(project,
+This is the success event, it contains the id of the issue and the url of the issue along with the input(project,
 issue_type & title) It returns them in the form:
 ```
 "payload": {